Lucio was the one who asked if he wasn’t interested in seeing any indoor pro volleyball game.

 Almost one hour and half later, the game had finished, with a crazy last set with 25-14 to Sesc.
 Hinata watched as the players congratulated themselves and the coaches exchanged a few words, with his own heart beating fast.

-Not even in Japan it was easy for him to watch a pro game, always don’t have the time, the money or being too far away.
+Not even in Japan it was easy for him to watch a pro game, always without the time to do so, the money or being too far away.
 He hadn’t known how much he missed it, the thrill of watching so many talented players and wishing he could be like them.

 Today, in the most of the time, he truly didn’t know who would win, because really both of the team played well.
 One second he was cheering for Sesc, then before he knew it, he was celebrating a score by Bauru.